MacHighPowerRocketry/PrecisionLanding/README.md

 Setup:

 1. Clone the repo both on your local machine and the rocket's raspberry pi.
+2. Run pip install -r requirements.txt
-2. On the raspberry pi, enable SSH and GPIO On the raspberry pi.
+3. On the raspberry pi, enable SSH and GPIO On the raspberry pi.
-3. run Autorun/setup_autorunner.sh to allow the code to run on boot
+4. run Autorun/setup_autorunner.sh to allow the code to run on boot